-WAA encourages feedback both publicly and anonymously from the communities we support.
-We invite all accessibility-related concerns, complaints, and compliments, as well as all requests for documentation in alternative formats, including WAA's Accessibility Plan 2023 - 2026 in large print, braille, or video/audio formats.
+WAA encourages feedback from the communities we support.
+We invite all accessibility-related concerns, complaints, compliments, or requests for documentation in alternative formats, including in large print, braille, or video/audio formats.
+This feedback can be forwarded to the following responsible individual: